 What is FareNet?

-Importantly, because the script only activates after a visitor has already arrived on the Fare Search Page and the page elements have loaded, FareNet does not add any stress to servers, affect page load time, or require additional booking database resources (server calls).
+Importantly, because the pixel only activates after a visitor has already arrived on the Flight Results Page and the page elements have loaded, FareNet does not add any stress to servers, affect page load time, scrapes data, or require additional booking database resources (server calls or GDS calls).

 Data points that may be captured and later used to power content modules can include the following:

 Trip Carrier Number(s)

 Data Collection Methods

 The FareNet script can be built to collect the data in a variety of ways, but the DataLayer method is preferred as it provides more stability than the other approaches.